Scone: Bridging Composition and Distinction in Subject-Driven Image Generation via Unified Understanding-Generation Modeling: Experiments

-\paragraph{On OmniContext benchmark} As shown in~\cref{tab:omnicontext}, our \ourmethod~achieves the highest average score among open-source methods, showing strong composition capability.
+\paragraph{Quantitative evaluation} On OmniContext, as shown in~\cref{tab:omnicontext}, our \ourmethod~achieves the highest average score among open-source methods, showing strong composition capability.
 Closed-source models GPT-4o~\cite{openai2025introducing} and Gemini-2.5-Flash-Image~\cite{google2025gemini} achieve the top two average scores, demonstrating leading performance.

-\paragraph{On \ourbench~benchmark} As shown in~\cref{tab:sconebench}, our \ourmethod~achieves the highest composition, distinction and overall scores among open-source models, demonstrating competitive composition performance and strong distinction capabilities.
-Unified models with lower composition scores, such as OmniGen2~\cite{wu2025omnigen2}, achieve higher distinction scores than generation models like Qwen-Image-Edit-2509~\cite{wu2025qwenimagetechnicalreport}, highlighting the advantage of understanding in subject-driven distinction.
-Closed-source models GPT-4o~\cite{openai2025introducing} and Gemini-2.5-Flash-Image~\cite{google2025gemini} exhibit strong composition and distinction abilities, securing the top two overall scores, consistent with the results on OmniContext.
+On \ourbench, as shown in~\cref{tab:sconebench}, \ourmethod~achieves the best composition, distinction and overall scores among open-source models, showing strong composition and distinction performance.
+Unified models with lower composition scores, such as OmniGen2~\cite{wu2025omnigen2}, still outperform generation models like Qwen-Image-Edit-2509~\cite{wu2025qwenimagetechnicalreport} in distinction, highlighting the benefit of understanding for subject distinction.
+GPT-4o~\cite{openai2025introducing} and Gemini-2.5-Flash-Image~\cite{google2025gemini} exhibit strong composition and distinction abilities, securing the top two overall scores, consistent with results on OmniContext.
+Moreover, generation in complex contexts remains difficult due to semantic/visual interference and unstable subject preservation.
+In~\cref{fig:stability}, \ourmethod~achieves the lowest score standard deviation on \ourbench, indicating the best stability.

-\subsection{Qualitative evaluation}
+\paragraph{Qualitative evaluation}

-Results on the OmniContext benchmark in~\cref{fig:qualitative_omnicontext} show that \ourmethod~demonstrates strong compositional capability, generating harmonious and natural images while preserving subject consistency with high adaptability.
-Results on our~\ourbench~benchmark in~\cref{fig:qualitative_sconeeval} show that \ourmethod~can compose four subjects and distinguish the target subject among multiple candidates to produce ideal outputs and reduce issues such as subject redundancy, blending, and omission.
-Results in~\cref{fig:qualitative_omnicontext} and~\cref{fig:qualitative_sconeeval} are all sampled with the same seed.
+Results on OmniContext in~\cref{fig:qualitative_omnicontext} show that \ourmethod~generates natural compositions with strong subject consistency.
+Results on \ourbench~in~\cref{fig:qualitative_sconeeval} further demonstrate that \ourmethod~can compose four subjects and distinguish the target subject among multiple candidates, reducing issues such as subject redundancy, blending, and omission.
+All results are sampled with the same seed.